top of page

 • Immediately call 999 or 112

-• Ask the person if he or she is carrying an epinephrine autoinjector to treat an allergic attack (for example, EpiPen, Twinject).
+• Ask the person if he or she is carrying an epinephrine autoinjector (such as an EpiPen or Twinject) to treat an allergic attack.

 • If the person says he or she needs to use an autoinjector, ask whether you should help inject the medication.
 This is usually done by pressing the autoinjector against the person's thigh.